Exopy/exopy/docs/source/dev_guide/application.rst

 |HasPreferencesPlugin| and should call the parent class start method in its own
 start method.
 Second all members which should be saved should be tagged with the 'pref' metadata (use |Member.tag| method).
-The value of the metadata can be `True` or any of the values presented in :ref: .
+The value of the metadata can be `True` or any of the values presented in :ref: XXXX.
 All value thus tagged are loaded from the preference file if found, and saved when the user request to save the preferences.
 Finally, a |Preferences| object to the 'ecpy.app.preferences.plugin' extension point.
 A single |Preferences| object